top of page

 [Part III of a three-part series on intercessory prayer, a key to conversion.]

 In Part I of this series, we examined the conversion of Jewish musical marvel Hermann Cohen, tracing his transformation from a melancholy man-child fluent in depravity to a passionate missionary-priest ablaze with love for God.
-We explored his account of the Blessed Virgin Mary's role in awakening him to faith, as well as his mystical encounters with Christ as he walked the road of repentance.
+We explored his account of the Blessed Virgin Mary's role in awakening him to faith, as well as his mystical encounters with Christ as he walked the road of repentance and reparation.
 We saw how his turn toward God testifies to the power of intercessory prayer, and to the impact that grace, ignited by such intercession, can have even upon seemingly hopeless cases – including our own.

 In Part II, we studied how after his rebirth, Fr.
 Augustine-Marie, as he became known, dedicated himself to a life of intercession, working to win wayward souls for God.
 We observed how his devotion, driven by an unremitting zeal for Christ in the Eucharist, reignited the tepid faith of untold thousands across Europe, and replanted the Carmelite Order in corners of the continent where it had long been dormant.
 Along the way, we were reminded of our own need to persist in prayer for those we love.